-In addition to the nuclear receptors discussed here additional members are being identified all the time such at the estrogen related receptors (ERRβ and ERRγ), the retinoid-related orphan receptor (RORα), and the constitutive androstane receptor (CAR).back to the top
+In addition to the nuclear receptors discussed here additional members are being identified all the time such at the estrogen related receptors (ERRβ and ERRγ), the retinoid-related orphan receptor (RORα), and the constitutive androstane receptor (CAR).

 Phospholipases and phospholipids are involved in the processes of transmitting ligand-receptor induced signals from the plasma membrane to intracellular proteins.
-The primary protein affected by the activation of phospholipases is PKC which is maximally active in the presence of calcium ion and DAG.
-The generation of DAG occurs in response to agonist activation of various phospholipases.
-The principal mediators of PKC activity are receptors coupled to activation of phospholipase C-γ (PLCγ).
-PLCγ contains SH2 domains that allow it to interact with tyrosine phosphorylated RTKs.
-This allows PLC-γ to be intimately associated with the signal transduction complexes of the membrane as well as membrane phospholipids that are its substrates.
-Activation of PLCγ leads primarily to the hydrolysis of membrane phosphatidylinositol bisphosphate (PIP2) leading to an increase in intracellular DAG and inositol trisphosphate (IP3).
+The locations at which the various phospholipases hydrolyze phospholipids is shown in a Figure in the Fatty Acid, Triglyceride, and Phospholipid Synthesis page.
+The primary enzymes whose activities are modulated as a consequence of plasma membrane receptor activation are the members of the phospholipase C (PLC) family (see below).
+Once a PLC enzyme is activated a chain of events occurs leading to subsequent activation of the kinase, PKC.
+PKC is maximally active in the presence of calcium ion and DAG.
+Activation of PLC results in the hydrolysis of membrane phospholipids, primarily phosphatidylinositol-4,5-bisphosphate (PIP2) leading to an increase in intracellular DAG and inositol trisphosphate (IP3).
 The released IP3 interacts with intracellular membrane receptors leading to an increased release of stored calcium ions.
 Together, the increased DAG and intracellular free calcium ion concentrations lead to increased activity of PKC.

 Recent evidence indicates that phospholipases D and A2 (PLD and PLA2) also are involved in the sustained activation of PKC through their hydrolysis of membrane phosphatidylcholine (PC).
 PLD action on PC leads to the release of phosphatidic acid which in turn is converted to DAG by a specific phosphatidic acid phosphomonoesterase.
 PLA2 hydrolyzes PC to yield free fatty acids and lysoPC both of which have been shown to potentiate the DAG mediated activation of PKC.
 Of medical significance is the ability of phorbol ester tumor promoters to activate PKC directly.
 This leads to elevated and unregulated activation of PKC and the consequent disruption in normal cellular growth and proliferation control leading ultimately to neoplasia.